 The Biodiversity Policy was updated in 2023 and Enel's roadmap on biodiversity conservation is in line with the Kunming-Montreal global biodiversity framework.
 The Policy foresees the application of the Mitigation Hierarchy Principle in all project phases

-- ▶ Including Biodiversity Risks Assessment to evaluate company-wide risk - Developing a Biodiversity Action Plan taking into account the specific aspects of local environments - Minimizing the impact of Enel sites on habitats and threatened species included on the IUCN1 Red List
+Including Biodiversity Risks Assessment to evaluate company-wide risk

+Developing a Biodiversity Action Plan taking into account the specific aspects of local environments

+Minimizing the impact of Enel sites on habitats and threatened species included on the IUCN1 Red List
-Enel's Commitment

-- No Go in UNESCO World heritage natural site areas - No Net Loss on selected projects in high biodiversity areas starting from 2025 - Biodiversity No Net Loss for new infrastructures by 2030 - No Net Deforestation by 2030

-Consolidation of the Group indicators and the biodiversity performance monitoring process

-Internal deployment of the TNFD Guidelines for impacts, risks and opportunities evaluation
+Enel's Commitment No Go in UNESCO World heritage nat No Net Loss on selected projects in hareas starting from 2025 ural site areas2Biodiversity No Net Loss for new infrastructures by 2030Igh biodiversityNo Net Deforestation by 2030 2023 2024-26 Targets Consolidation of the Group indicators and the biodiversity performance monitoring process Consolidation of nature-related impacts, risks and opportunities assessment and update of related action plan Internal deployment risks and oppor ent of the TNFD 3 Guidelines for impacts , tunities evaluation Awareness campaigns on Environmental or Nature Capital conservation Topics 1.
+International Union for C onservation of Nature 2.
+Commitment related to new ger eration infrastructures 3.
+Taskforce on Nature-related Financial Disclosures

-2024-26 Targets

-- Consolidation of nature-related impacts, risks and opportunities assessment and update of related action plan - Awareness campaigns on Environmental or Nature Capital conservation Topics